01-edu/public/subjects/a-winning-argument/README.md

 Let's use the same examples that we used for function calls:

-Remember this example of function call?:
+Remember this example of function call ?

 ```js
 //       ↙ method